ti-cortex-m4/demo-java-completablefuture/doc/article.md

 ```

-2) The advantage of an asynchronous `Future`-based solution is that some tasks run in parallel, which saves time.
-The disadvantage of this solution is that the `Future` interface does not have methods for pipelining tasks  (passing the results of some tasks as parameters to other tasks) without blocking.
-Despite this implementation allows two tasks to run in parallel, the code of this solution is the most complicated.
+2) The advantage of the asynchronous implementation based on `Future` is shorter execution time (because some tasks run in parallel).
+The disadvantage of this implementation is the most complicated code (because the `Future` interface lacks methods for tasks pipelining).

 ```